aws-amplify/amplify-js/CONTRIBUTING.md

 Declarative actions: Amplify will provide you a reference to a generic client object and ability to perform common actions.
 “RegisterUser”, “Login”, “SendObject”, “UpdateObject”, “StreamData”.
 By default you should not need to worry about AWS Service specific API operations like putItem() with a unique hash or even HTTP verbs.

 Cascading service interactions: Certain actions in a declarative style can have overlapping or ambiguous AWS Service implementations.
 With an opinionated implementation we can decide which Services are "primary" and which are "secondary" depending on what is configured.
-For instance sending an image will prefer S3 over API Gateway..
+For instance sending an image will prefer S3 over API Gateway.

 Simple, standard data objects: Sending & Receiving data to AWS Services can have many parameters, which tend to show up in the SDKs.
 These are abstracted and inferred, where possible, with simple JSON that the implementation can reason about.
 Standard parameters (bucket names, stream names, partition keys, etc.) that are part of the implementation are extracted from a simplified configuration file and dynamically generated/updated in order to further allow focus on state and data types only.